 Last but definitely not least, it is of great importance to make your hypotheses and tasks measurable by defining test metrics.
 This way you can determine whether a test(task) is successfully executed and further steps are necessary.
 Common metrics are; successfully executed (y/n) and task time.

 Once your test-script is finished it is time to use it!
 During the test, you are the director and it is your task to follow the test-script and make sure others do as well.
 Make sure the test tasks are carried out, keep an eye on the timetable and above all make sure that your test subjects are comfortable and know what to do.

 An Excellent Test-Script Template

 Writing a test-script yourself can be quite time-consuming.
 Now you know what you should include in your test-script it should be a piece of cake!
 Still too lazy to set it up yourself?
-Download our test-script template below.
+Save a copy to your google drive.